TrevorStubbs/learning-journal/201/Reading/class-11.md

     - `repeat-x` - repeats horizontally
     - `repeat-y` - repeats vertically
     - `no-repeat` - image is only shown once
-    - `fixed` - image stays in the same postion
+    - `fixed` - image stays in the same position
     - `scroll` - image moves up and down as the user scrolls
 ### Positioning
 - `background-position:`